Review of After the Campfires (1998)

 Warriors from both sides rushed forth and met halfway along with the noise of swords meeting.

 This prose makes for slow reading, but most passages flow better.
 I sense they were probably written later, or else appropriately revised.
-The opening is misleading; Sammy, Benyo, Zetrak and Ghoron—all rather bland genre-fantasy names—all turn out to be marginal.
+The opening is misleading; Sammy, Benyo, Zetrak and Ghoron—bland genre-fantasy names—all turn out to be marginal.
 For a debut novel by a student of physics, these annoyances are all tolerable.

 The deconstruction of the genre as it pertains to the plot is secondary, and done in such a way that it did not have to happen at the expense of believability, which is very nice, and even quite impressive.
 The novel’s modern sensibilities also do not extend to any form of steampunk, though the economy is advanced enough—after a long period of peace and competent conservative government—to permit several boring TRPG-style taverns.
 However, Toby is not the only anthropomorphic animal, I am sorry to say.
 The other cases are more easily explainable as illusions and do not wreck the unobtrusive worldbuilding.